 Congenital heart disorders (CHD) are one of the most common types of birth abnormalities, accounting for around 1% of all human deformities.
 Numerous studies conducted in many places throughout the world have determined that the incidence of congenital cardiac disease is 8-10 per 1000 live births.
-In research done at CMH Dhaka, the incidence of congenital cardiac disorders in Bangladesh was estimated to be up to 25/per 1000 live births in a year.
-The incidence is higher in stillborn (3-4%), spontaneous abortuses (10-25%), and premature infants.
+In research done at CMH Dhaka, the incidence of congenital cardiac disorders in Bangladesh was estimated to be up to 25 per 1000 live births in a year.1 The incidence is higher in stillborn (3-4%), spontaneous abortuses (10-25%), and premature infants.
 Infants with congenital cardiac abnormalities have a wide range of severity: around 2-3 out of 1,000 newborns will develop symptoms of heart illness within the first year of life.
-In 40-50 percent of patients with congenital heart disease, the diagnosis is made by one week of age, and in 50-60 percent of patients 35, the diagnosis is made by one month of age.
-Congenital cyanotic heart disease makes up only about a quarter of all congenital cardiac abnormalities.Common congenital cyanotic heart defects includes-Tetralogy of Fallot (TOF) 5-7%, Transposition of great arteries (TGA) 3-5%, Hypoplastic left ventricle 1-3%, Truncus arteriosus 1-2%, Total anomalous pulmonary venous return (TAPVR) 1-2%, Tricuspid atresia 1-2%, Single ventricle 1-2%, Double-outlet right (DORV) 1-2%. ventricle Congenital cyanotic heart disease refers to a group of many different heart defects that are present at birth that results in a low blood oxygen level.
-A common symptom is a bluish tint to the skin, called cyanosis.
-Congenital cyanotic heart disease has become increasingly important in recent years because it is one of the important causes of morbidity and mortality in infancy.
-In many cases, an infant will be born with cyanotic heart disease because of a genetic factor.
-An infant is more at risk when there is a family history of congenital heart diseases.
-Down syndrome, Turner syndrome, Marfan syndrome, and Noonan syndromes, as well as Ellis-van Creveld syndrome, can all be accompanied by abnormalities that cause cardiac disease. cyanotic During pregnancy, infections (such as TORCH) and diabetes are additional factors.
-Congenital cyanotic heart disease can be caused by a variety of physical cardiac abnormalities.
+In 40-50 percent of patients with congenital heart disease, the diagnosis is made by one week of age, and in 50-60 percent of patients, the diagnosis is made by one month of age.
+Cyanotic Congenital heart disease makes up only about a congenital quarter of all cardiac abnormalities.2 Common cvanotic congenital heart defects includes-Tetralogy Fallot (TOF) of 5-7%.
+Transposition of great arteries (TGA) 3-5%, Hypoplastic left ventricle 1-3%, Truncus arteriosus 1-2%.
+Total anomalous pulmonary venous return

+(TAPVR) 1-2%, Tricuspid atresia 1-2%, Single ventricle 1-2%, Double-outlet right ventricle (DORV) 1-2%.
+Congenital cyanotic heart disease refers to a group of many different heart defects that are present at birth that result in a low blood oxygen level.3 A common symptom is a bluish tint to the skin, called cyanosis.
+Cyanotic congenital heart disease has become increasingly important in recent years because it is one of the important causes of morbidity and mortality in infancy.
+Because of a hereditary component, a newborn will be born with cvanotic heart disease in many circumstances.
+When there is a family history of congenital heart disease, a newborn is more vulnerable.
+Down syndrome, Turner syndrome, Marfan syndrome, and Noonan syndrome, as well as Ellis-van Creveld syndrome, can all be accompanied by abnormalities that cause cyanotic cardiac disease.4 During pregnancy, infections (such as TORCH) and diabetes are additional factors.4 Congenital cyanotic heart disease can be caused by a variety of physical cardiac abnormalities.
 Some babies are born with several defects.
-This study is undertaken to see the incidence, pattern, and clinical profile of congenital cyanotic heart disease among the patients reported to the combined military hospital in Dhaka.
+This study is undertaken to see the status of cyanotic congenital heart disease among the patients reported to the combined military hospital in Dhaka.
 Patients were selected by appropriate inclusion criteria and sampling was done by the purposive convenient method.
-No other studies had documented this incidence, pattern, and clinical profile of congenital cyanotic heart disease.
+No other studies had documented this status of cvanotic congenital heart disease.
 This study will help to find out the incidence, pattern, and clinical profile of congenital cyanotic heart disease admitted to the Pediatric cardiology ward, CMH Dhaka.
-Congenital heart disorders are significant structural cardiac and/or major vascular abnormalities that are evident at birth or continue after birth.
-Due to a lack of access to medical treatment and funding to conduct extensive population research, the real incidence and prevalence of congenital cyanotic heart disease in Bangladesh remains unclear.
-This study will help to determine the incidence, pattern, and clinical profile of various congenital cyanotic cardiac lesions present in the neonatal period and thereafter.
+Congenital heart disorders are significant structural cardiac and/or major vascular abnormalities that are evident at birth or continue after birth.5 Due to a lack of access to medical treatment and funding to conduct extensive population research, the real incidence and prevalence of congenital cyanotic heart disease in Bangladesh remains unclear.
+This study will help to determine the status of various cyanotic congenital cardiac lesions present in the neonatal period and thereafter.
 These findings will have implications for the development of cardiac services in other tertiary care Centres in Bangladesh.